NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 - **Uniqueness**: The identifier must be unique across nuget.org or whatever gallery hosts the package.
 Before deciding on an identifier, search the applicable gallery to check if the name is already in use.
 To avoid conflicts, a good pattern is to use your company name as the first part of the identifier, such as `Contoso.`.
 - **Namespace-like names**: Follow a pattern similar to namespaces in .NET, using dot notation instead of hyphens.
 For example, use `Contoso.Utility.UsefulStuff` rather than `Contoso-Utility-UsefulStuff` or `Contoso_Utility_UsefulStuff`.
 Consumers also find it helpful when the package identifier matches the namespaces used in the code.
 - **Sample Packages**: If you produce a package of sample code that demonstrates how to use another package, attach `.Sample` as a suffix to the identifier, as in `Contoso.Utility.UsefulStuff.Sample`.
 (The sample package would of course have a dependency on the other package.)
-When creating a sample package, use the convention-based working directory method described earlier.
+When creating a sample package, use the `contentFiles` value in `<IncludeAssets>`.
 In the `content` folder, arrange the sample code in a folder called `\Samples\<identifier>` as in `\Samples\Contoso.Utility.UsefulStuff.Sample`.

 **Best practices for the package version:**